 “I was employed as an intern at the Aurora Police Department out of Aurora, Illinois.
 While employed with Aurora my assignment was to shadow the branch of the department I was assigned to every day.
 I had weeks where I would show up at 0640-1500 hours, other weeks I would show up at 2240-0700 hours and be on the overnight patrol.
 There were three patrol shifts that I would do ride alongs with.
 Over the course of these ride alongs I was able to gain first hand looks at how police work is done.
 I witnessed various traffic incidents, prisoner transports, as well as home invasions and even overdoses throughout my stay.
 My favorite part was the ride-alongs with the officers.
 I met multiple different officers that had variance in how police work is done and gave me plenty of career and life advice to carry with me in my journey ahead.” - Brandon Navigato (Senior Forensic Science Major pursuing the CSI Option)

-“I spent the Summer of 2017 working as an intern at the Lincoln Police Department in Lincoln, Ne.
+“I spent the Summer working as an intern at the Lincoln Police Department in Lincoln, Ne.
 I was assigned to work with the ID unit, and the Forensic Video Technician, Jared Minary.

 In the three months I was there, I had several amazing opportunities that made me even more excited to graduate and get into a police department.
 My primary job was to work any misdemeanor cases that were under $50.00 in damage or loss.
 I also got the privilege of riding along with Jared anytime he had to pick up video evidence, or had a CSI class or training.